mkiser/WTFJHT/faq.md

 **Here’s what I am willing to use AI for**: (1) narrate my work using a clone of my voice, (2) check for typos and grammar cleanup, (3) help me debug the occasional tech issues I have, and (4) organize business-related ideas (non-editorial).

 **Why is the podcast narrated with an AI voice?
 Why not record it yourself?** Using a clone of my voice to then read my words to make my work available to more people in more places — all for free and without ads – is about scaling my labor; not replacing it.
 My time and money aren’t resources I can scale.
-Using a clone of my voice is the only way I can bring back the audio edition a consistent and sustainable way without compromising the core work.
+Using a clone of my voice is one way I can bring back the audio edition a consistent and sustainable way without compromising the core work.

 **Is this replacing the newsletter?** No. The newsletter remains the primary product from which everything else flows.
 The podcast is simply an extension of my work made available in an additional format.